AbdulWahab0/Cypress-E-Commerce-Website/README.md

 |6  |  Verify that error message is displayed 'You must be logged in to manage your wishlist.'|

-**Test Case 3 - Verify that Total Price is reflecting correctly if user changes quantity on 'Shopping Cart Summary' Page.**
+**Test Case 3 - Verify that Total Price is reflecting correctly in 'Shopping Cart Summary' Page.**

 | Number | Test Case Steps |
 |--|--|